-which is a pro object in the category of commutative group schemes locally of finite type over $k$.
+which is a pro-object in the category of commutative group schemes locally of finite type over $k$.
 We denote by $J_*(X)$ the graded object $\oplus_m J_m(X)$.
 It comes equipped with a homological differential $J_m(X) \to J_{m-1}(X)$ defined as follows.
 For a fixed $z \in X^{(n-m+1)}$, we define a morphism